Start up a New Student Organization

 the “New Organization Registration” form found on Owl Life.
 If you have questions or concerns, please contact RSO Support at firstname.lastname@example.org.

 BEFORE YOU GET STARTED: Search the Organization Directory in Owl Life to make sure that your new organization does not have a similar purpose as an existing KSU organization.
 Please note new organization names cannot start with "KSU" or "Kennesaw State University".

-STEPS TO STARTING A NEW STUDENT ORGANIZATION:
+STEPS TO STARTING A NEW REGISTERED STUDENT ORGANIZATION:

 1. Find 5 currently enrolled KSU students who are interested in being members of the organization.